-The Canadian periodic table highlights 150 Canada-based startups, investors, exits, and IPOs like that of Shopify and Real Matters.
+The Canadian periodic table highlights 150 Canada-based startups, investors, and exits, including the IPOs of Lightspeed POS and Shopify.

-In honor of Canada Day this weekend, we used CB Insights’ database to compile 150 notable tech companies, most active venture capital and corporate investors, and top exits of Canada’s private company tech scene into a periodic table.
+In honor of Canada Day, we used CB Insights’ database to compile a periodic table of 150 notable tech companies, the most active venture capital and corporate investors, and the top exits of Canada’s private company tech scene.

-On an annual basis, 2017 saw overall funding to VC-backed Canadian companies increase to $2.7B, even as deal activity dropped 12% YoY, according to the Full-Year 2017 Money Tree Canada Report from PwC Canada and CB Insights.
+On an annual basis, 2018 saw overall funding to VC-backed Canadian companies increase to $3.5B, with deal activity up 30% YoY, according to the 2018 Money Tree Canada Report from PwC Canada and CB Insights.

-The startups selected for inclusion in the table below all have at least $1M in funding, and have obtained equity funding since 2014.
-They were pulled for analysis using CB Insights data on funding and company health, including momentum, as captured by our proprietary Mosaic algorithm.
+The startups selected for inclusion in the table below are all VC-backed technology companies with at least $1M in equity funding, and have obtained equity funding since 2015.
+The companies were highlighted for analysis using CB Insights data on funding and company health, including momentum, as captured by our proprietary Mosaic algorithm.

-Startups headquartered in the Toronto metro area dominate the table, with over 40 tech companies featured.
-Vancouver and Montreal came in second and third, respectively, with over 10% of featured startups headquartered in each of the two cities.
+Startups headquartered in the Toronto metro area dominate the table, with over 50 tech companies based in the area featured.
+Vancouver and Montreal came in second and third, respectively, with over 10 featured startups headquartered in each of the two cities.

-We expect that this cohort will change over time as new entrants emerge and gain prominence and others falter, exit, and are removed.
+We expect that this cohort will change over time as new entrants emerge and gain prominence and others falter or exit.

 NAVIGATING THE PERIODIC TABLE OF TECH IN CANADA:

-The top of the table lists private, investor-backed companies in select industries, as well as notable VC and corporate investors in Canada.
-The bottom two rows of the table outline notable exits of Canada-based companies.
+The top 7 rows of the table lists private, investor-backed companies in select industries, as well as notable VC and corporate investors in Canada.
+The bottom two rows outline notable exits of Canada-based companies.

 We broke Canadian tech down into the following categories: